 Tropical Rainforest Plants Information

-The world’s tropical rainforests are home to an incredible number of plant species.
-The Amazon Rainforest alone contains overs 40,000 plant species!
+The world’s tropical rainforests are home to an incredible number of plants.
+The Amazon Rainforest alone provides a habitat for over 40,000 plant species!

-The hot, humid climate in the world’s tropical regions provide ideal conditions for plant life.
+The hot, humid climate of the world’s tropical regions provide ideal conditions for plant life.

-However, there is a lot of competition for sunlight and nutrients.
-Plants have to adapt to find their place in the ecosystem.
+However, even in a rainforest there is competition for sunlight and nutrients; plants have to adapt to find their place in the ecosystem.

-In this list of tropical rainforest plants, some of our chosen species are very big, some are very beautiful … and some are very dangerous … but only if you’re an insect!
+In this list of tropical rainforest plants, some of our chosen species are very big, some are very beautiful … and some are even dangerous (if you’re an insect)!

 Tropical Rainforest Plants List

 Epiphytes are plants that live on other plants.
 They don’t have roots in the ground, and have evolved various strategies for obtaining water and nutrients.
-Many different epiphyte species, that together weigh several tonnes, can be found growing on a single tree.
+Sometimes a single tree can be home to many different epiphyte species, together weighing several tonnes.
 Epiphytes even grow on other epiphytes!